penguinLiang/ZeldaTeamMirror/CodeReviews/Sprint2/PR27-ItemSpriteFactory.md

 Only maintainability comes from adding in more and more ISprites into the giant array, that is about it.

 __Hypothetical Changes and how current implementation May/Not support change:__
-Current problem is that the current implementation seems to be incorrect.
-In a single frame of the game running, the method will try and parse through everything, when it should be one ISprite showing per several frames.
+The implementation is correct, and everything seems to be in order as long the window borders gets checked and none of the sprites overlap any of the window borders.
+Otherwise, it seems perfectly fine in terms of updating, drawing and formatting the sprites right on the screen.